CellMigrationLab/zebrafish-FDM-molds/README.md

 This repository provides design files, printing instructions, and documentation for 3D-printed zebrafish embryo orientation molds.
 The molds are designed to ensure dorsal positioning of embryos during live imaging  between 48 hours post-fertilization (hpf) and 5 days post-fertilization (dpf).

+Unlike previously published molds fabricated with stereolithography (SLA)–based 3D printing, our approach uses fused deposition modeling (FDM).
+Both SLA and FDM are part of the broader category of additive manufacturing, in which objects are built up layer by layer rather than removed from a solid block (subtractive manufacturing) or formed in a mold (injection molding).
+- SLA printing relies on a laser or UV light to cure liquid resin layer by layer, producing parts with very fine resolution and smooth surfaces.
+- FDM printing extrudes melted thermoplastic filament (such as PLA) through a heated nozzle to build up layers, making it widely accessible and cost-effective but with lower resolution.

-Unlike previously published molds fabricated with SLA-based 3D printing, our approach uses FDM technology.
-While FDM produces less precise cavity shapes (rectangular rather than sharp triangular features), the molds remain highly effective for stabilizing zebrafish embryos and remain accessible and cost-efficient.
+Because of these differences, FDM produces less precise cavity shapes (rectangular rather than the sharp triangular features of the original CAD design).
+Nevertheless, the molds remain highly effective for stabilizing zebrafish embryos, while being affordable and easy to reproduce in most laboratory settings.

 ---